mrdollar2024/404/README.md

-• Connect with Phantom Wallet
-• Go to Ondo
 • Complete the available quest
 • Claim 5,000 points
 • Share on X for an extra 1,000 points if required